David-G96/David-G96.github.io/content/posts/go-at-a-glance/index.md

 }
 ```

-Another highlight of concurrent programming in Go is the Communicating Sequential Processes (CSP) model which emphasize "Do not communicate by sharing memory; instead, share memory by communicating."
+Another highlight of concurrent programming in Go is its Communicating Sequential Processes (CSP) model, which emphasizes: “Do not communicate by sharing memory; instead, share memory by communicating.”